-Issue:One of the physical disks in the disk array is in the failed state.Corrective Action:Update the PERC cards to the latest firmware available on dell.com/support.
+Issue: One of the physical disks in the disk array is in the failed state.

+Update the PERC cards to the latest firmware available on www.dell.com/support and replace the drive.

 Unable to rebuild a fault tolerant virtual disk